Credit Hour Calculations

 Art, Design, and Cinema Credit Hours

-The Departments of Art and Art History; Art Education and Crafts; Cinema, Television and Media Production; and Communication Design follow the university procedures for the assignment of credit hours for courses, with one exception:
+The Departments of Art and Art History; Art Education; Cinema, Television and Media Production; and Communication Design follow the university procedures for the assignment of credit hours for courses, with one exception:

-• Studio-based courses are awarded credit consistent with lab courses (1 credit for a total of 28 hours of in-class time).
+• Studio-based courses are awarded credit consistent with lab courses.